-If a new employee was working with customers on the phone, you might want to put a more experienced staffer on the phone at the same time to look over his shoulder.
+If a new employee were working with customers on the phone, you might want to put a more experienced staffer on the phone at the same time, to look over his shoulder.
 That way, the more experienced worker could step in if the new guy gets stuck.
 That’s exactly how supervised bots work.
 A human agent might supervise eight or ten chatbot conversations—far more than a human agent could handle if they were doing the talking.
 When a virtual agent gets stuck, the more experienced human can step in and solve the problem.

 But the human has one more job: to tag the customer’s intent, which the virtual agent may have missed.
-This information gets fed back into the virtual agent system and makes it a little smarter, so the next time it can handle a similar interaction on its own.
-This is how supervised machine learning works, and over time, it should reduce the level of human supervision.
+This information gets fed back into the virtual agent system and makes it a little smarter, so next time it can handle a similar interaction on its own.
+This is how supervised machine learning works, and over time, should reduce the level of human supervision.
 In this mode of interaction, the virtual agents do what they do best: handle routine cases quickly and efficiently.
 And the humans do what they do best—solve more complex problems, help people who need a little more empathy, and train the virtual agents on cases they’re not yet ready to handle.